This Montenegro road trip itinerary will lead your discovery of this small, but beautiful country full of incredible sights.

 So if you want to enjoy the beauty of this country in tranquility, don’t wait too long because the rumor has started to spread !!

-In this article you will find our detailed Montenegro road trip itinerary for a visit in a week and all the details to organize a trip to Montenegro on your own.
+In this article you will find our best Montenegro itinerary for a visit in a week and all the details to organize a trip to Montenegro on your own.

 This post may contain affiliate links.
 I may receive a commission for purchases made through the links on this page, at no cost to you

 Is Montenegro good for families?Montenegro is full of outdoor activities that engage kids and can keep them entertained all day even if I don’t think there are attraction specially designed for them.
 We traveled with our 3 year old twins and we didn’t feel the need to build a special Montenegro itinerary with kids.

 We still bring along our beloved Joolz Geo double pram, but we almost didn’t use it at all this time.
 Families who visit Montenegro with kids and still heavily rely on buggies may find some challenges in villages like Perast where there are lots of stairs.
 I will share my opinion below on how easy it would be to use the pram in the different places

 MONTENEGRO ROAD TRIP ITINERARY: DAY BY DAY

 Let’s start by saying that we arrived in Montenegro from Croatia.

 London obviously has direct connections with Tivat and Podgorica, but the Easyjet flight London-Dubrovnik for £60 for 4 people was truly unbeatable, so we had to take the opportunity to have a little city break in the charming city of Dubrovnik with kids.

 Dubrovnik is located just 20 minutes from the border with Montenegro.
 We decided to rent a car in Dubrovnik which we would then leave in Tivat.
 Travelling to Montenegro from Croatia was very simple and I will explain all about it later.